leonj1/my-secrets-fetcher/README.md

-# .NET Secrets Manager Application
+# Universal Secrets Manager Application

-This application demonstrates how to integrate .NET Core with AWS Secrets Manager using LocalStack for local development.
+This application demonstrates how to integrate with AWS Secrets Manager using LocalStack for local development.
 It provides a complete workflow for managing secrets in a containerized development environment with Infrastructure as Code (IaC) using Terraform.

+**🐍 Python & 🔷 .NET Compatible** - Works with any programming language that can read environment variables or .env files!

 ## 🆕 NEW: DevContainer Secrets Management